 Díaz Peak & Díaz Spire

 Diaz Peak and Diaz Spire are both remnants of a long-ago volcano located south of the Ajo Mountain Range, and are both named for the first European to venture here.
 As a key member of the Coronado Expedition of C.E.
-1539-1542, Captain Melchior Díaz scouted over 3500 miles in search of information, supplies, as well as fabled cities of gold.
-As the first Spaniard through the area, the information he gathered and recorded on the native peoples, their homes, tools, and the many natural resources-- offers modern scholars a glimpse into the area's ways-of-life prior to European contact.
+1539-1542, Captain Melchior Díaz scouted over 3,500 miles in search of information, supplies, as well as fabled cities of gold.
+As the first Spaniard through the area, the information he gathered and recorded on the native peoples, their homes, tools, and the many natural resources offer modern scholars a glimpse into the area's ways of life prior to European contact.

-In the northwest corner of the monument runs the Bates Mountain Range where the volcanic rock of Kino Peak towers above the desert, and is named for an Italian Jesuit who documented and influenced the American Indians who still call these lands home.
+In the northwest corner of the monument runs the Bates Mountain Range where the volcanic rock of Kino Peak towers above the desert.
+It is named for an Italian Jesuit who documented and influenced the American Indians who still call these lands home.
 Father Eusebio Francisco Kino was a missionary, explorer, geographer, and cosmographer, who authored published works on astronomy, cartography, and religion.
-During his career, he helped establish over 2 dozen missions and settlements throughout Arizona, New Mexico, and Mexican state of Sonora.
+During his career, he helped establish more than 2 dozen missions and settlements throughout Arizona, New Mexico, and the Mexican state of Sonora.

-Made of volcanic ash called tuff, and easily viewable from both AZ Highway 85 and the Ajo Mountain Drive, this peak features a curved fault plane which contributes to the tilt of the exposed strata.
+Made of volcanic ash called tuff, and easily viewable from both Arizona Highway 85 and the Ajo Mountain Drive, this peak features a curved fault plane that contributes to the tilt of the exposed strata.
 This popular peak was named for the NPS Regional Director M.R.
 (Minor Raymond) Tillotson.
 More famous for his work in Grand Canyon National Park, Tillotson became the regional director overseeing many southwest parks, including Organ Pipe Cactus, in 1940.
-Tillotson's work with the National Park Service from 1920-1955 is documented by the numerous manuscripts prepared by Tillotson on Park Service history including valuable photographs taken by Tillotson of park rangers, visitors, airplanes, social gatherings, and award presentations.
+Tillotson's work with the National Park Service from 1920-1955 is documented by the numerous manuscripts prepared by Tillotson on park service history including valuable photographs taken by Tillotson of park rangers, visitors, airplanes, social gatherings, and award presentations.

-Formed of volcanic rock- the taller, western point of Twin Peaks is Gadsden Peak- named for James Gadsden, an American minister to Mexico.
+Formed of volcanic rock, the taller, western point of Twin Peaks is Gadsden Peak named for James Gadsden, an American minister to Mexico.
 Gadsden negotiated the sale of lands from Mexico to the United States in 1853.
-For $10,000,000, the Gadsden Purchase added roughly 30,000 square miles to the United States, moving the international border from the Gila River to the southern boundary of what is now Organ Pipe Cactus National Monument.
+For $10 million, the Gadsden Purchase added roughly 30,000 square miles to the United States, moving the international border from the Gila River to the southern boundary of what is now Organ Pipe Cactus National Monument.